priyankark/phonepi-mcp/server/README.md

 Save the file with the above settings.
 This is all you need for your setup besides the mobile app.

 ## Connecting
 * Ensure your phone and your desktop are on the same network.
-Using something like Tailscale is recommended for convenience, but its optional.
+Using something like Tailscale is recommended for convenience, but it's optional.
 * Enter the local ip address and port (11041) in the companion mobile app to connect to the server.
 * Once everything's connected correctly, you can simply start asking your AI assistant to do stuff!
-For example, try asking it to send a test notification on your phone.
+For example, try asking it to send a test notification to your phone.

 # MCP server management cli (Optional)